 Step Six: File Brief: Written briefs will provide all your legal arguments to the CAVC.
 You will want to cite case law, statutes, regulations, and use your evidence.
 Remember, you cannot submit new evidence if you appeal to the CAVC.

 Step Seven: CAVC Decision: The CAVC will issue their opinion.
 The CAVC moves faster than the BVA.
-This decision will not takes years like your BVA claim may have.
+This decision will not take years like your BVA claim may have.

 The CAVC and Your Missing Back Pay